drshahizan/special-topic-data-engineering/project/proposal/Rivertion/Proposal_Rivertion.md

 The software and hardware resources required for the project include:

 1. Python programming language for developing machine learning models and data visualization tools.
-2. Deep learning libraries such as Keras and TensorFlow for developing CNN models.
+2. Deep learning libraries such as Flask and TensorFlow for developing CNN models.
 3. Scikit-learn library for developing SVM and random forest models.
 4. MongoDB database for storing and processing the large volumes of medical image data.
 5. High-performance computing resources such as GPUs and multi-core processors for training the machine learning models.